iamgreaser/sekaigu/README.md

 sekaigu (世界具): A world-building tool

 Copyright © 2023 sekaigu contributors.
-Licensed under various licences, please see COPYING for more information - in short, the engine is licensed under AGPLv3, the font is a modified GNU Unifont licensed under SIL OFL v1.1, other stuff that runs within the engine is CC0 - exactly what's what will be explicitly marked in each source file.
+Licensed under various licences, please see COPYING for more information.

+In short, the engine is licensed under AGPLv3, the font is a modified GNU Unifont 15.0.01 (under the name "sekaigu yunifon JP 15.0.01.0") licensed under SIL OFL v1.1, other stuff that runs within the engine is CC0 - exactly what's what will be explicitly marked in each source file.

 Current target version of Zig is 0.11.0-dev.3006+ff59c4584 .